AD1913/myob-technical-test/README.md

 #  Build and Run process for local

+Application can be executed by one of the following ways

 ## By Cloning the Code
 1. Clone the code from this GitHub repo
 2. Use the maven wrapper classes provided with this repo to build and run the application by following the below